mieweb/docs/content/functions/reports/openpm-export-appointment-types.md

 2. _active: Indicates whether the appointment type is active (1 for active, 0 for inactive).
 3. Appt Code Link: A link to the appointment code with the option to edit the appointment type.
 4. Appt Code: The code associated with the appointment type.
-5. Cpt Code: The CPT code associated with the appointment type.
+5. Billing Code: The Billing code associated with the appointment type.
 6. Code Description: A description of the appointment type.
 7. Duration: The duration of the appointment type, formatted as HH:MM.
 8. Visit Type: Description of the visit type associated with the appointment type.